Dental health is an important component of holistic wellness, in more ways than you probably realise.

 The repercussion of a reduced airway

 A further side effect of disturbed breathing will be waking with a stale and dry mouth.
-Saliva has a protective function in the mouth designed by the body to wash away harmful bacteria from teeth and gums.
+Saliva has a protective function in the mouth.
+It’s designed by the body to wash away harmful bacteria from teeth and gums.
 And also buffering any acidic solution that we put into our mouths in the morning.
 So an increased risk of acidic attack, tooth decay and gum disease can often result from those nocturnal adverse breathing habits.
 This in turn leads to changes in the oral biofilm that is present on and between the teeth.
 And subsequently will be more likely to colonise bacteria that can cause a level of whole-body systemic inflammation.
-The links between inflammatory diseases such as gum or periodontal disease and heart disease, diabetes, stroke, arthritis and even cancer of distant organs is well documented and frequent recent research is indicating the importance of a healthy mouth.
+The links between inflammatory diseases such as gum or periodontal disease and heart disease, diabetes, stroke, arthritis and even cancer of distant organs is well documented.
+Frequent, recent research is indicating the importance of a healthy mouth.

 When it comes to any existing dental restorations, the effects of night clenching and grinding due to obstructive airway issues can be quite pronounced with the wearing down and constant polishing of any old-fashioned silver mercury fillings.
 These fillings in particular are made up of over 50% mercury.
 And unfortunately micro amounts of elemental mercury in a vapour form will be released and rapidly absorbed into our body tissue, mainly via the lungs, as they are ground upon.
 In 1991 the World Health Organisation stated that there is no level of mercury exposure that will not cause harm.
 Research also shows that mercury can have a profound effect on our oral and gut micro-biome.